AdityaKoranga/AES-openssl-creating-certificate/README.md

 ```
 vim root-ca/root-ca.conf
 ```
-Now copy paste the following configurations in that config file.
+Now copy paste the following configurations in that config file and save it.
 ```

 [ca]